-On behalf of Kadish & Anthony Law Group posted in Contract Disputes on Thursday, July 30, 2015.
+On behalf of Kadish & Associates Law Group posted in Contract Disputes on Thursday, July 30, 2015.

 Some people here in Arizona may think contracts are only entered into between business parties.
 However, it is not uncommon for public workers to enter into contracts with their employers, especially for pension funds.
 Sadly, when there is a contract, there is the possibly that a breach of contract occurs and leads to contract disputes.
 It appears that this is what has happened in a state in the Northeast.